-If you’re considering a career in farming, our apprenticeship and summer internship positions are a great way to get the experience and knowledge.
+If you’re considering a career in farming, our apprenticeship and summer internship positions are a great way to gain hands-on experience and knowledge.
 We are also hiring a part-time packing shed manager (see below for details).

-Members of the farm crew learn the ins and outs of our farm- vegetable growing from seed to harvest, pastured pork production, marketing, soil health, tools, and our broader vision for the land and what it means for our world.
+Members of the farm crew learn the ins and outs of our farm- vegetable growing from seed to harvest, marketing, soil health, tools, and our broader vision for the land and what it means for our world.
 Farming is our form of activism.
-We believe that providing people with truly healthy food that is also healthy for the land--all within a viable business model-- is a powerful act.
+We believe that providing people with truly healthy, nutrient-dense food that is also healthy for the land--all within a viable business model-- is a powerful act.

 About the farm:

 A Way of Life Farm has the goal of fostering healthy people, healthy economy, and healthy ecology through food production.
-We grow Certified Organic and Real Organic Project Certified vegetables, strawberries, and blueberries, as well as pasture-raised pork for sale to farmers’ market, CSA, and restaurant customers.
-This commercial production is integral to a broader permaculture design and land revitalization, which includes the development of fruit and nut orchards (persimmon, pawpaw, muscadines, chestnuts, and apples).
+We grow Certified Organic and Real Organic Project Certified vegetables, strawberries, and blueberries, as well as pasture-raised pork for sale to farmers’ market and CSA customers.
+This commercial production is integral to a broader permaculture design and land revitalization, which includes the development of fruit and nut orchards (persimmon, pawpaw, muscadines, chestnuts, and pecans).
 A combination of sustainable practices including no-till raised beds, cover cropping, Kinsey-Albrecht method, keyline plowing, Holistic Management, and permaculture design are used throughout our land.
-About 90% of our time is spent growing vegetables.
+About 95% of your time will be spent growing, harvesting, and marketing vegetables.

 We start our own vegetable transplants from seed and propagate perennials in a permanent greenhouse.
 Forty types of vegetables and herbs are grown on about 2 acres.
 Most of our production is outdoors on permanent, no-till raised beds.
-We also grow tomatoes, cucumbers, and winter greens in a large hoophouse and other veggies in low-tech, movable “caterpillar tunnels”.
-We have a 4 wheel and 2 wheel tractor, but most of our work – bed preparation, planting, weeding, harvesting- is done with hand tools, which you will become intimately familiar with!
+We also have two large high tunnels that we use for year-round production.
+We have 4 wheel and 2 wheel tractors, but most of your work – bed preparation, planting, weeding, harvesting- is done with hand tools, which you will become intimately familiar with!
 Working with A Way of Life Farm offers an opportunity to see what it’s like to earn a livelihood from a farm.
 We are located an hour from Asheville and Charotte, NC and 15 minutes from the lovely town of Forest City.

 Working and living on a highly productive farm business is also very challenging.
 You need to be healthy and strong, both physically and mentally, to succeed and benefit from this apprenticeship and all the farm has to offer.